ampyard/facequest/api-tutorial.md

 <br/>

-The response returns an replaced image id with a success message like this.
+The response returns a replaced image ID with a success message like this.

 ```
 {